1, Corner Cottage, East Prawle, TQ7 2BY

 There are also a number of beaches just a short drive away, including the sheltered sandy beaches backed by woodland on the Salcombe estuary, and the “famous” blue flag Blackpool Sands.

-Slightly further afield you can visit the sandy beaches at Bigbury and walk across the causeway to Burgh Island, location of at least one Agatha Christie novel.
-Also close to Bigbury are the surfing beaches of Bantham and Thurlestone.
+Slightly further afield you can visit the surfing beaches at Bantham and Bigbury, and walk across the causeway to Burgh Island, location of at least one Agatha Christie novel.

-There are lots of local family friendly pubs and restaurants in the area, including the Pigs Nose Inn and Grunters Cafe in East Prawle itself.
+There are lots of local family friendly pubs and restaurants in the area, including the famous Pigs Nose Inn, and Piglet Stores and Cafe in East Prawle itself.
 Many of the restaurants offer locally caught crab, scallops and a variety of fish.

 If the weather is wet or you just want a day out, there are plenty of places to visit.